 6. Using a spoon, stuff the mixture into the centre of the wonton.
 Pack it tightly or the mixture will fall out after steaming.
 Place a butter knife in the middle of the mixture and flip the dumpling upside down.
 Use your hands to shape the wonton.

 7. If you are using a bamboo steamer, line it with parchment paper.
-Feel free to poke a few holes in it.
+Poke a few holes in the paper.
 Place the uncooked siu mais in the tray.
 I topped each one with a small slice of mushroom.
 Feel free to top the dumplings with your favourite garnishes.
 Shrimp or scallops would make a great topping.

 8. Steam the tray on medium-high heat for about 8 minutes.
 Remove, add cilantro and green onions before serving.
 Enjoy!